DrakeRyzer/DrakeSW5E/Species/Droid/index.md

 Additionally you no longer require a tech focus or wristpad to cast tech powers.

 ***Droid Resistances.*** <br>
-You are resistant to necrotic, poison, and psychic damage, and are immune to poisons and diseases.
+You are resistant to necrotic, poison, and psychic damage; and are immune to diseases as well as effects that inflict the poisoned condition.

 ***Droid Vulnerabilities.*** <br>
 You are vulnerable to ion damage.
 Additionally, you have disadvantage on saving throws against effects that would deal ion or lightning damage.